rurban/libu8ident/doc/tr31-bugs.md

 TR39 IdentifierTypes.txt lists the three ǃ U+1C3 "LATIN LETTER
 ALVEOLAR CLICK" ǀ U+1C0 "LATIN LETTER DENTAL CLICK" and ǁ U+1C1 "LATIN LETTER LATERAL CLICK" as Technical.
 So for normal IdentifierStatus Allowed these would be excluded.
-But C26/C++26 whishes to add Technical also.
+But TR39 for C/C++ whishes to add Technical also.
 Add at least an Exclusion, if not the Non_XID property for XID stability concerns.
 But security bugs should trump stability guarantees.